How to Create an Effective SharePoint Landing Page for Your Business (Expanded)

 - Client Portal: A secure, branded SharePoint page that provides clients with access to their project details, documents, and invoices.

-Q3: How do I control who can access my SharePoint landing page?
+6. How often should I update my SharePoint landing page?